Moving to Mexico

 If you are planning on moving to Mexico and wish to bring your household goods (furniture, clothing, appliances etc.) you will first need to obtain one of two visas; either a Temporary Resident (Visa de residencia temporal) or a Permanent Resident (Visa de residencia permanente)

 You can apply for these visas at the nearest Mexican consulate.
 There are several differences between the two visas.
 For example the temporary resident visa has to be renewed at least every 4 years.
 The permanent resident visa never expires and provides some special rights such as the ability to work in Mexico.
 If you are American you can find all the relevant information regarding the different visas from the Mexican Secretary of Foreign Affairs – SRE.
 If you are Canadian you can read the requirements of both the temporary and permanent resident visas and decide which is the best suited to you.
-If you are Canadian you can find more information about the temporary resident visa from the SRE of Mexico and the permanent resident visa here
+You can find more information about the temporary resident visa from the SRE of Mexico and the permanent resident visa here

 2. Permissible Goods